alexzk1/startrack/README.md

 TODO:
 * send full sensor's qutarnium to the PC for the record.
 It can help with camera rotation detection.
-* store all data(ra, dec, qutarnium) into sql-lite db (once per 5seconds or so).
-Each new observation day makes new file/db.
 * need a scripts, which will categorize that sql db and pictures from camera in folder automatically on desktop (initially DB is on laptop).
 * addition to astroed - put all that data in use together in picture processing
 * add some query to somewhere, which will reveal star pictured by that RA/DEC, not sure if stellarium can do that automatically